Skip to content

 Family-friendly events

 Souter's year-round events programme offers lots for families to do, indoors and out.
-To find out what's on, head to our events page.
+To find all upcoming events, head to our events page.

 Family fun at Souter Lighthouse